iamgiddyaboutgit-schoolwork/doe_group_project/README.md

-# Population Genetics Experiment Group Project
+# Human Population Size on an Earth-like Planet–a Computer Experiment

 # Getting things set up
 To run code in the src directory, there are some dependencies that need to